-Disruption to the staff involved in the examinations process.
+Disruption to the staff involved in the examinations process (General Principles)

-- The Exams and Data Manager or Exam Assessment Administrator are absent for an extended period. - The Exams and Data Manager or Exam Assessment Administrator leave mid-year. - The SENDCO is absent for an extended period. - The SENDCO leaves mid-year. - Invigilators are unable at short notice, become ill during the exam or do not report for duty.
+- The Exams and Data Manager or Exam Assessment Administrator are absent for an extended period. - The Exams and Data Manager or Exam Assessment Administrator leave mid-year. - The SENDCO is absent for an extended period. - The SENDCO leaves mid-year. - The Head of Centre or SLT Link are absent or otherwise unavailable. - Invigilators are unable at short notice, become ill during the exam or do not report for duty.

-- A team-based approach will be used to ensure that more than one person is aware of the processes to be completed in the absence or one or more colleague. - This policy documents the school's policy, processes and procedures that are to be followed in relation to exams and can be used to guide colleagues required to deputise for exams office staff. - Subject Leaders will complete and return an Exam and Curriculum Planning Document each year which will collate information on qualifications currently being delivered with intended entry points.
-This is updated in Arbor so entries can be made for the correct subject. - An annual calendar will be created, using the school's overview, to identify essential tasks, key dates, and deadlines. - All information relating to the examinations process will be shared will be made available on the shared network, so all members of the team are able to access it. - Where necessary, the Exams Office may prepare a set of training notes to support with the completion of tasks in the absence of a member of the team. - Appropriate training and CPD will be made available to Exams Office Staff and invigilators to ensure they can discharge their duties in the absence of one or more members of the team. - The Head of Centre and SLT Lead will have an overview of the school's examinations process, so they are able to support if necessary.
+- A team-based approach will be used to ensure that more than one person is aware of the processes to be completed in the absence or one or more colleague. - This policy documents the school's policy, processes and procedures that are to be followed in relation to exams and can be used to guide colleagues required to deputise for absent staff.

+- Subject Leaders will complete and return an Exam and Curriculum Planning Document each year which will collate information on qualifications currently being delivered with intended entry points, which can be used to inform strategic planning for exam preparation and the coordination of Access Arrangements. - An annual calendar will be created, using the school's overview, to identify essential tasks, key dates, and deadlines. - All information relating to the examinations process will be made available on the shared network, with the appropriate security restrictions, so all appropriate colleagues can access it.

+Disruption to the staff involved in the examinations process (Exams Office Staff)

-- Where both the Exams and Data Manager and the Exam Assessment Administrator are absent concurrently, third-party support will be requested: - $\circ$ Warrington Borough Council Schools IT Support to support with MIS (agreed SLA). - TCAT Schools to share Exams Office Staff to support key processes. - Invigilators to highlight and support school-specific operations.
+- Job Descriptions will be detailed and kept up to date, so colleagues are aware of how tasks are delegated within the team. - Where necessary, the Exams Office may prepare a set of training notes to support with the completion of tasks in the absence of a member of the team. - Appropriate training and CPD will be made available to Exams Office Staff and invigilators to ensure they can discharge their duties effectively despite the absence of line managers / senior colleagues. - Regular Team Meetings between the Exams and Data Manager and Exams/Assessment Administrator will ensure both colleagues are aware of the current situation regarding particular tasks or issues. - The Head of Centre and SLT Lead will have an overview of the school's examinations process, so they are able to support if necessary. - Where both the Exams and Data Manager and the Exam Assessment Administrator are absent concurrently, third-party support will be requested: - Warrington Borough Council Schools IT Support to support with MIS (agreed SLA). - o TCAT Schools to share Exams Office Staff to support key processes. - o Invigilators to highlight and support school-specific operations.